Augmentation varieties and disk potentials II: Chain maps from cobordisms

-\begin{proof} The proof is an argument using parametrized moduli spaces, in which the rigid points in the parametrized moduli space define a homotopy operator for the difference between cobordism maps.
-Given an isotopy $(J_t,f_t)$ as above we consider the moduli space of quilted punctured disks in $X$ bounding $L$ with a single incoming puncture.
-Let $\M^q_{d,e}(\ul{x}_-,\ul{x}_\black)_0$ denote the moduli space of rigid quilted disks with limits
+The proof is an argument using quilted moduli spaces.
+In preparation for the proof, given an isotopy $(J_t,f_t), t \in [-1,1]$ as above we consider the moduli space $\M^{q,\white}_{d_-,1}(L)$ of quilted punctured disks in $X$ bounding $L$ of expected dimension one with a single incoming puncture $x_+$ at the convex end and some collection $\ul{x}_-$ of outgoing punctures at the concave end, together with a collection of inputs $\ul{x}_\black$ at the edges mapping to the interior of $L$.